liobrasil/liobrasil/README.md

 ### Hi there 👋

-🌱 I'm currently learning MERN stack at Reacteur.io.
+🌱 I'm currently learning MERN stack at Reacteur.io:
+JavaScript Git Node.js Express.js MongoDB React React native NPM Heroku Postman

 <!--
 **liobrasil/liobrasil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.